thinkcompany/think_dev-standards/development-standards/accessibility.md

 Use san-serif fonts rather than serif fonts.

-Minimum font size should be 14px.
+Do not make minimum font size smaller than 14px.
 This is the minimum size for all regular content.
-The minimum size for small print* should be no less than 12px.
+Do not make minimum size for small print* smaller than than 12px.

 Unfortunately, using relative font sizes is nearly impossible since they would be relative to the client definitions and not your own.
 If it's possible to use rems or ems without breaking the experience, that is preferable.